Bombard (weapon): History

 England began using cannons in the early 14th century.
-Field artillery was deployed by King Edward III at the Battle of Crecy in 1346 but equipment which may have been an artillery piece was listed as captured on a French ship by the English, at Sluys, as early as 1340.
-Inverted 'keyhole' gun loops at Bodiam Castle, Cooling Castle and Westgate Canterbury have all been identified as for firing heavy handguns.
+Field artillery was deployed by King Edward III at the Battle of Crécy in 1346, and equipment which may have been an artillery piece was listed as captured on a French ship by the English at Sluys as early as 1340.
+Inverted 'keyhole' gun loops at Bodiam Castle, Cooling Castle, and the Westgate, Canterbury, have all been identified as for firing heavy handguns.
 These defences are dated 1380–1385.
-Initially used as defensive weapons primitive bombards began to be used as siege weapons in the later 14th century.
+Initially used as defensive weapons, primitive bombards began to be used as siege weapons in the later 14th century.
 Henry IV and Henry V won battles with the use of bombards.
 Henry V captured Harfleur with bombards in 1415.
 King Henry's army later came under artillery fire at the Battle of Agincourt.
 James II of Scotland destroyed many castles with his one and a half ton cannon named "The Lion".

-The French re-conquest of their kingdom from English control saw the use of considerable French artillery in the siege role.
+The French conquest of the English king's holdings in France saw the use of considerable French artillery in the siege role.
 The French in this period preferred to avoid attacking English longbowmen in open battle and relied on siege tactics.
 However the last battle of the Hundred Years' War saw English commander John Talbot lead an Anglo-Gascon army against dug-in French troops equipped with 300 pieces of artillery at the Battle of Castillion in 1453.
 The French camp had been laid out by ordnance officer Jean Bureau to maximise the French artillery arm.
 The Anglo-Gascons were shot to pieces and Talbot was eventually killed.